Billing for pap smears in a physician practice can be confusing for clinicians.

 +99459 Pelvic examination (list separately in addition to code for primary procedure)

-CPT introduced this code in 2024 as an add-on code to new and established patient visit codes 99202–99205, 99212–99215, consultation codes 99242–99245 and preventive medicine codes.
-99383–99397, 99393–99397.
-It is an active code in the physician fee schedule, without wRVUs.
-(It is to cover the practice expense for performing a pelvic exam.
+CPT® introduced this code in 2024 as an add-on code to new and established patient visit codes 99202–99205, 99212–99215, consultation codes 99242–99245 and preventive medicine codes.
+99383–99387 (new patients), 99393–99397 (established patients).
+It is an active code in the physician fee schedule without wRVUs assigned to it.
+It is to cover the practice expense for performing a pelvic exam.
 When the AMA’s RVS Update Committee (RUC) values practice expense codes they include both staff time and supplies.
-This code is valued with 4 minutes of staff time and a supply kit of $20.
-That doesn’t mean you’ll get paid $20. explicitly, but that is the national cost built into valuing the code.)
+This code is valued at 4 minutes of staff time and a supply kit of $20.
+That doesn’t mean you’ll get paid $20 outright, but that is the national cost built into valuing the code.

-The AMA’s CPT Changes 2024: An Insider’s View says it was established to capture the additional costs during a pelvic exam.
-Although that resource does not say that a staff member must be present during the examination in order to bill it, the January CPT assistant notes that the practice expense “primary account for the clinical staff time associated with chaperoning a pelvic examination.”
 We know that there is additional staff time in setting up the room for a pelvic, and if a pap is done, for preparing and transmitting the specimen.
-The total RVUs in both a facility and non-facility are .68, so the national reimbursement with a conversion factor of $32.74 is about $22.26.
+The 2025 total RVUs in both a facility and non-facility are .68, so the national reimbursement with a conversion factor of $32.35 is about $22 (be sure to check the current conversion factor and PartB RVU spreadsheet to calculate the final reimbursement.

 - Use the code for both preventive and problem visits

-- Neither CPT nor CMS in the Final Rule mention diagnosis coding, but use the code for the primary E/M procedure
+- Neither CPT® nor CMS in its publications mentions diagnosis coding, but use the code for the primary E/M procedure

 Pap smear during a Medicare wellness visit